andreafortuna/MITMInjector/README.md

 # MITMInjector

-Simple MITM proxy with injection features
+Simple MITM proxy with injection features.

-Initially developed for debugging purposes,
+Initially designed for debugging purposes, during the development has turned into a tool useful for penetration testing, user tracking and social engineering assessment.

 ## Usage